treder/MVPA-Light/README.md

 * `train_logist`, `test_logist`: Logistic regression classifier using Lucas Parra's implementation.
 See `external/logist.m` for an explanation of the hyperparameters.
 -->

+#### Cross-validation

+To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
+In most neuroimaging experiments, there is only one dataset with a restricted number of trials. *K-fold cross-validation* makes efficient use of this data by splitting it into k different folds.
+In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
+This is repeated until every fold has been used as test set once.
+See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.
+Cross-validation is implemented in `mv_crossvalidate`.
+Note that the more specialised functions `mv_classify_across_time` and `mv_classify_timextime` implement cross-validation too.
+Cross-validation is always controlled by the parameters `cfg.CV`, `cfg.K`, and `cfg.repeat`.

 #### Classification across time
 Many neuroimaging datasets have a 3-D structure (trials x channels x time).
 The start of the trial (t=0) typically corresponds to stimulus or response onset.
 Classification across time can help identify at which time point in a trial discriminative information shows up.
 To this end, classification is performed across trials, for each time point separately.
 This is implemented in the function `mv_classify_across_time`.
 It returns classification performance calculated for each time point in a trial. `mv_plot_1D` can be used to plot the result.